rambo255/linux_server_configuration/README.md

 Before setting up the server, we need to download the lightsail pem file from the LightSail website.
 In order to get the file, you need to go the accounts page.
 Once you are in the accounts page, there is an option to download the default private key.
+After Downloading, move the private key into `~/.ssh` folder in your local machine.

 To see if you can login into instance.
 Two things need to be done:

 1. You need to change permission of the downloaded lightsail private key.
-`chmod 400 LightsailDefaultPrivateKey.pem` or `chmod 600 LightsailDefaultPrivateKey.pem`
+`chmod 400 default.pem` or `chmod 600 default.pem`

 2. To login:
-`ssh user@PublicIP -i LightsailDefaultPrivateKey`
+`ssh user@PublicIP -i default.pem. `ssh ubuntu@35.170.69.46 -i ~/.ssh/default.pem`

 ## Updating the server
 Since you are running ubuntu, its only two commands: